splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-polling.rst

 Modify the scope of data collection
 --------------------------------------------------

-By default, Splunk Observability Cloud brings in data from all supported AWS services associated with your account, with :ref:`certain limitations <aws-data-limits>`.
+By default, Splunk Observability Cloud brings in data from all supported AWS services associated with your account, with :ref:`certain limitations <aws-data-limits>`, but only imports AWS' recommended stats.

 Use the check box options in the guided setup to limit the scope of your data collection.
 These are the available options: